wusted/kubernetes-install/32-limit-ranges/README.md

 6. Create Pod with a bigger Resource Request than the Limit Range

 ===
-Helm is a great tool for creating repositories for helm charts that can be used to deploy Kubernetes manifests in a bundle/repository fashion.
+LimitRanges is a great object for ...
-Other Helm Features include:
+Other LimitRange features include:
-- Host Helm Chart Repository in Github Pages for free and used it on any server that has access to Github.
+-
-- Can also be hosted locally or On-Prem.
+-